noahbkim/cs2s-plugin/README.md

 # `docker compose cs2s exec bash`.
 user@container /work $

+# You can skip to the next step; this last command is included for reference.

 # You can leave the container running in the background without a shell
 # attached (and it'll take up minimal resources because it won't be executing
 # anything).
 If you do want to close it (to rebuild the image, save resources,